 Energy innovation isn’t just about finding new sources of power; it’s about exploring new ways of producing and delivering it.
-Tri-State is pursuing technology to lessen emissions while generating electricity more intelligently to meet growing demand with less environmental impact - such as looking at integrating solar power technology at existing plants to maximize output and efficiency.
+Tri-State is using both products and services as well as technology to lessen emissions to meet growing demand with less environmental impact.

-Combining new and traditional energy resources while exploring new methods of carbon capture and sequestration to reduce greenhouse gas emissions results in cleaner production, which equals cleaner air.
+Combining new and traditional energy resources, while exploring new methods of carbon capture and utilization to reduce greenhouse gas emissions, results in cleaner production, which equals cleaner air.

-Tri-State and other electric utilities look to research, development and advanced technology to help meet the challenges of providing reliable service while following increasingly complex and stringent legislative guidelines and regulations.
-These ventures can be risky, costly and time consuming, so electric utilities pool their resources to make the most of this vital aspect of the industry.
+Tri-State and other electric utilities look to research and development (R&D) and advanced technology to help meet the challenges of providing reliable service while following increasingly complex and stringent regulatory guidelines and regulations.
+These ventures can be risky, costly and time consuming, so electric utilities often pool their resources to make the most of this vital aspect of the industry.

 Tri-State is involved with many R&D projects on two levels: core research and demonstration projects.
-Core research is funded by all the members of a consortium and is of a general nature so it can benefit the majority.
+Core research is pooled by way of funding from members of a consortium and is of a general nature so it can benefit the majority.
 Demonstration projects are of interest to only select utility members and the results usually study a specific issue for only a small number of funders.

-Tri-State and its member cooperatives participate in several collaborative research groups:
+Tri-State and its member systems participate in several collaborative research groups: